ahrefs/monorobot/documentation/config_docs.md

 - Owners are defined _per PR label_, instead of _per directory_ (or directory pattern)
 - Definitions should be placed in the per-repo Monorobot configuration file, instead of a `CODEOWNERS` file

+Draft PR behavior is similar to code owners.
+From GitHub documentation:

+> Code owners are not automatically requested to review draft pull requests. [...]
+When you mark a draft pull request as ready for review, code owners are automatically notified.

 The syntax for listing users is `username`.
 For teams, it is `org/team-name`.

 Note that the owner of the personal access token cannot be a project owner, as GitHub disallows a user from self-requesting a review.
 Consider provisioning a separate bot user, or authenticating using a [GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#accessing-api-endpoints-as-a-github-app) instead.